 Mental health and Wellbeing support

 The Counselling and Mental Health Support Service offer free, confidential support to all students at King's.
-For more information on how the Counselling and Mental Health Support Service can support you during this time, read our article Managing your mental health & wellbeing.
+For more information on how the Counselling and Mental Health Support Service can support you during this time, read our article Top tips on managing your mental health & wellbeing.

 Care-experienced and Estranged Student Network